dtdi/assisted-bpr-modeler/README.md

 ### Love Process Redesign Patterns?

+We have set up a collection for redesign patterns that can provide useful inspiration for process improvement.

 [<img src="https://dtdi.de/ads/assisted-bpr-modeler.png" width="419px" />](https://dtdi.de/i.php?repo=assisted-bpr-modeler)

 ### 1) Import or model a BPMN Business Process for improvement.